coliasgroup/microkit_sdf_gen/README.md

 ### Python bindings

-The Python package is supported for versions 3.10 to 3.13.
+The Python package is supported for versions 3.9 to 3.13.
+Linux (x86_64) and macOS (Intel/Apple Silicon) are supported.
+Windows is *not* supported.

 The Python bindings are based on the C bindings.
 While it is possible to just use pure Zig with the Python C API to create modules, types, functions etc for the Python bindings,